mmadfox/go-geoql-parser/README.md

 ```

 ## Float
-This data type is used to describe the FLOAT value.
+This data type is used to describe the FLOAT value
 ```go
 *geoqlparser.FloatLit
 ```